arnicas/interactive-vis-course/Week5/README.md

 Remember: rangeRoundBands (plural) sets up the bands.  rangeBand() (singular) gives you one of the bands!
 Range, like in quantitive scales, tells you what you mapped to! rangeExtent is like d3.extent - the max and min of your range.

 If you use an ordinal scale with categorical items, like the names of bars in a bar chart, it will "space them out" for you on the scale.

-See axes_labels.html.
+Example: See bar_axes_labels.html.

 ### Aside on Javascript Map